-The density of the garlic mustard infestations at this campground has been reduced in the last couple years, indicating that the treatment performed in 2012 and 2013 has been effective.
+The density of the garlic mustard infestations at this campground has been reduced in the last 3 years, indicating that the treatment performed from 2012 to 2014 was effective.
 This campground should still be monitored annually in order to combat the garlic mustard infestation.
-The report from 2013 stated that a crew to help may not be necessary in 2014, but having a crew from SCA was a big help, and allowed management to be conducted in just a single day.
-Without the crew, it would have taken two or three days to pull all the plants present.
+This campground was managed with the assistance of an SCA crew and while this resource was helpful this year, it may not be necessary in future years if the current trend continues.

 Offering an invasive species identification and management seminar (focused on garlic mustard) for the staff here would be useful if time and resources are available.
-This would increase awareness among the staff about invasive plants, and their help could contribute to the success of future management efforts at this campground.
+This would increase awareness among the staff about invasive plants, and their help could contribute to the success of future management efforts.